erkwann/Template_IBM_Storage_Storwize_V3700/README.md

 i do correct this template and translate it into " english" (google trad)

-first you have to create two repository /etc/zabbix/
+first you have to create two repository /etc/zabbix/scripts and /etc/zabbix/scripts/repo

+then put all the scripts into /etc/zabbix/scripts  and modify the file discovery

+add the template and all will be ok !!